uesseu/ninter/README.md

 If the interpreter supports higher-order function, it can run the function.

 # Objects
-You can manipulate object in Deno and item in R like python dict.
+You can manipulate objects in Deno and items in R like python dict.
 In case of Deno, it converts '\[\]' to '.'.
 In case of R, it converts '\[\]' to '$'.